![]() |

 Buddha's Words to HouseholdersDo not fall away from happiness.
 [Buddha's wisdom] What follows is based on Digha Nikaya 31: Sigalovada Sutta (The Discourse to Sigala "A Layperson's Guidelines".
 Below are extracts and slight modulations.

-ON ONE occasion the Exalted One [Buddha] was dwelling in the Bamboo Grove, the Squirrels' Sanctuary, near Rajagaha.
+On one occasion the Exalted One [Buddha] was dwelling in the Bamboo Grove, the Squirrels' Sanctuary, near Rajagaha.
 There he set down guidelines for householders.
 A few of them have been slightly adjusted here.
 OverviewInasmuch the good disciple

 Channels of Misery to Come3.
 What are the six channels for dissipating wealth which a follower does not pursue?